2011Canada/project-1-VinceWangTO/README.md

 - Deploy the project to AWS

 ## Getting Start
-* Clone the project
+* Clone the project : git clone https://github.com/2011Canada/project-1-VinceWangTO.git
 * Update Maven to download dependencies at backend
-* Run npm install to download dependencies at frontend
+* Run commands at frontend
+	* npm install
+	* npm start

 ## Usage
 * User can login to create, view reimbursements
 * Manager can login to approve/reject reimbursements
+## Contributors
+* Heng Wang
 ## License
 This project uses the following license: MIT.